IgniteUI/igniteui-docfx/en/components/overlay_main.md

 ## Overlay Description
 <p class="highlight">
+The `IgxOverlayService` provides an easy and quick way to dynamically render content in the foreground of an app.
+The content to be rendered as well as the way it is renders (e.g. placement, animations, scroll and click behaviors) are highly configurable and able to match all of the possible scenarios.
 The `IgxOverlayService` is fully integrated in the `IgxToggle` directive.
-When using the toggle directive, a developer can provide an optional `overlaySettings` parameter to the toggle's `toggle()` method in order to change the way the toggled content if rendered.
 </p>
 <div class="divider--half"></div>